🇳🇱 Netherlands · DNB · VASP / MiCA CASP

 The Netherlands implemented crypto registration requirements under the Wwft (Wet ter voorkoming van witwassen en financieren van terrorisme) in 2020, making DNB registration mandatory for crypto service providers offering exchange or custody services to Dutch residents.
 The DNB is known as one of Europe's strictest regulators — with a high rejection rate for incomplete or inadequate applications.

 MiCA transition: DNB-registered crypto firms benefit from an 18-month grandfathering period from December 2024.
-New applicants should apply for MiCA CASP authorization directly.
+New applicants should apply for MiCA CASP authorisation directly.
 DNB and AFM have published detailed MiCA guidance and are active in pre-application meetings.

-DNB Crypto License — Key Requirements
+DNB Crypto Licence — Key Requirements

 Entity